How Best-in-Class Companies Create, Maintain and Renew Customer Prices to Maximize Profitability

 How Under-Managed Customer-Specific Prices Cause Margin Leakage

 For many B2B companies, the proliferation and under-management of customer-specific price exceptions and agreements have become a significant source of margin leakage.
-The creation, maintenance — in response to cost changes and low volume compliance — and renewal of these agreements poses a risk to inadvertently give away margin or fail to capture the fair and appropriate value of customer relationships.
+The creation, maintenance — in response to cost changes and low volume compliance — and renewal of these agreements poses a risk to inadvertently give away profit margin or fail to capture the fair and appropriate value of customer relationships.

 In creating customer-specific agreements, sales teams often override existing pricing structures and guidance, usually by over-discounting.
 When there is a lack of oversight or proper pricing controls in place, long-term agreements may be fixed at net price values with no end date or an end date needlessly far into the future.
 In fact, it’s not uncommon for Zilliant to see a high percentage of customer-specific price agreements with an end date of 2099 and a fixed unit price.
 Compounding these challenges is the lack of an easily accessible, central location for the agreements themselves— most are stored and managed in Excel spreadsheets or in cumbersome, legacy ERP systems.

 The result is an all-too familiar “set-and-forget” scenario, where companies have little to no visibility to the status of active price agreements.
 Acutely felt in the current business climate when costs increase, pricing teams lack a proactive and scalable mechanism to communicate needed prices changes to sales teams.
 Furthermore, when agreements are up for renewal or customers fail to meet volume commitments, there is no alert system in place to prompt a discussion with the customer.
 Upon renewal, sales reps are often faced with the time-consuming task of manually updating hundreds or thousands of lines on a single agreement.
+All of these things compounded lead to missed opportunities to grow incremental revenue and increase profitability.

 Recognizing the margin leakage and operational inefficiencies as a result of current processes, many B2B companies are taking steps to proactively manage customer-specific prices, from creation to renewal.